 3: Campfire cooking

-Even though campfires are not always permitted at some campgrounds, no outdoor kitchen would be complete without the necessary items for managing and cooking over one.
+Even though campfires are not always permitted, no outdoor kitchen would be complete without the necessary items for managing and cooking over one.

 You will need: